Sikhism is a religion that started more than 500 years ago. It has about 25 million followers worldwide, who are called Sikhs.

 - Kara (an iron bracelet): this symbolises that God is never-ending and reminds Sikhs that they're part of a special community.

 Once prepared, the body is often surrounded by flowers.
-The traditional Sikh funeral flowers are orange and white chrysanthemums.
+Traditionally these are orange and white chrysanthemums, which are the mourning flowers in many parts of Asia.

 Saying prayers together